The Back of the Pipes, Dublin: History

 This watercourse supplied the city for over five hundred years.
 It also supplied the mills of the Abbey of St. Thomas at Thomas Court, and was a source of bitter contention between the citizens and the Abbot; the latter eventually agreeing to pay "yerly out of ther myllis without any contradiction, unto the Keper of the watyr of the cittie for the tyme beyng eyght busselis of corn, that ys to say four peckes of whet and four peckes of malt," for the use of the said water-course.
 In 1555 the Mayor of Dublin was given authority to keep the whole course from the Dodder to Dolphin's Barn.
 However disputes arose between the city authorities and the Earl of Meath, who controlled the Liberty of St. Thomas, so that in the 18th century it was the joint property of the city and the Earls of Meath.

 The ancient records of Dublin city have numerous references concerning the upkeep of these water works.
-One of the earliest is a request from King Henry III in 1245 for a supply of water for the King's Hall.
+One of the earliest is a request from King Henry III in 1245 for a water supply for the King's Hall.
 The lead pipe which carried this supply was uncovered in Castle Street, next to Dublin Castle, in 1787, with an inscription from the 13th century.
 The rebel followers of Silken Thomas in 1534, according to Hollinshed's Chronicles, "cut the pipes of the conduits whereby (the city) should be destitute of fresh water".

 In 1721 the Corporation reconstructed and raised the level of the City Basin at St James Gate, in the final development of the Poddle supply.

 The lane was taken into the surrounding properties but the rampart remains at the end of the gardens backing onto its former location.